kubeflow/website/content/docs/notebooks/setup.md

   create an empty notebook.
 You can read about using notebooks in the [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html#notebook-user-interface).

+<a id="experiment"></a>
 ## Experiment with your notebook

-The default notebook image includes all the plugins that you need to train a TensorFlow model with Jupyter, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) for rich visualizations and insights into your model.
+The standard notebook images include all the plugins that you need to train a TensorFlow model with Jupyter, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) for rich visualizations and insights into your model.

-To test your Jupyter installation, you can run a basic 'hello world' program (adapted from [mnist_softmax.py](https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/examples/tutorials/mnist/mnist_softmax.py)) as follows:
+To test your Jupyter installation, run the following basic 'hello world' program (adapted from [mnist_softmax.py](https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/examples/tutorials/mnist/mnist_softmax.py)) as follows:

+1. When adding the notebook server, make sure that the base image for your notebook server includes TensorFlow.
+To ensure this, you can select one of the standard images from the **Image** dropdown menu.

 1. Use the Jupyter dashboard to create a new **Python 3** notebook.